ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

 NOTE - for the most part, if the feats/enh/destinies/spells are NOT in correct alphabetical order BAD things will happen.

+AbilityName:
+FeatName:
+Name of the feat/ability.  this starts the parsing section.
+Note that these names cannot have a ':' in them since we use that for selectors

 Descrip:
 Descriptions are pulled all at once from ddowiki before releasing each update.
 Special codes supported include: